ollipekka/gdx-soundboard/README.md

 - Fade in / out
 - Stop / Play

-Match position to seamlessly transition between tracks.

 ### Contribute

 Need an effect?
 Want to fix a bug?
 Want to change the format?
 Pull requests and issues are welcome.

-### ToDo v0.2
+### ToDo v0.3
-- Refactor MusicEvent to MusicState which can hold multiple tracks.
+- Configure to remember song position when switching between states.
+- Configure loop songs vs iterating the lists.
+- Remove Match Position.

 ### Credits